 Campolindo is unpretentious in the best way.
 People here chose schools over status.
 Weekends revolve around kids’ activities, school events, and community gatherings at Moraga Commons.
 It’s competitive academically but supportive socially.

 The neighborhood has a civic-mindedness that stands out — parent involvement is high, community events are well-attended, and people take pride in the schools and parks.
+The annual rhythm is reliable: back-to-school in August, fall sports, Friday-night football, winter concerts, spring fundraisers, graduation in early June, then the long quiet summer with the Sun Kings playing in the bandshell on Thursday nights.

 Considerations

-• No BART — commuters need alternative plans
+• No BART — commuters need alternative plans (driving, carpool, or bike via the trail)

-• Less prestige than Sanders Ranch
+• Less prestige than Sanders Ranch or Moraga Country Club

-• Busy kid culture — constant activities
+• Busy kid culture — constant activities; not the right fit for buyers seeking quiet

-• Some homes feel dated — 1970s-80s construction
+• Some homes feel dated — 1970s-80s construction may need updating

 Looking in Campolindo?
 Vlatka Bathgate has helped dozens of families find their perfect Moraga home.
 She knows which streets have the best commute routes, which homes are walking distance to school, and what's coming to market.